karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 An SNI object represents a many-to-one mapping of hostnames to a certificate.
-That is, a certificate object can have many hostnames associated with it; when Kong receives an SSL request, it uses the SNI field in the Client Hello to lookup the certificate object based on the SNI associated with the certificate.
+That is, a certificate object can have many hostnames associated with it; when Qordoba receives an SSL request, it uses the SNI field in the Client Hello to lookup the certificate object based on the SNI associated with the certificate.

 ```json